Surya Pratap Shahi

 11th, 13th, 17th Legislative Assembly of Uttar Pradesh and 18th Uttar Pradesh Assembly.
 Currently he is serving as Cabinet Minister in Uttar Pradesh Government with the portfolio of Agriculture, Agriculture Education and Agriculture Research.
 He has worked as the president of Uttar Pradesh state unit in the past.
 He is one of those distinguished BJP leaders who won election in 1985 despite sympathy wave after assassination of Indira Gandhi in 1984.

 Early life

-Shahi was born on 23 December 1952 in Pakahan Village of Deoria district of Uttar Pradesh, India in a Bhumihar Brahmin family.
+Shahi was born on 23 December 1952 in Pakahan Village of Deoria district of Uttar Pradesh, India.
 He got his early education from GIC Deoria.
 He completed his graduation from B.R.D.
 Post Graduate College.
 Shahi got his LLB degree from Banaras Hindu University, Varanasi in 1974.
 His father Rajendra Kishor Shahi was District Sanchalak of Rashtriya Swayamsevak Sangh (RSS), who introduced him to the RSS at a very early age.
 Shahi was politically active since his student days.
 He contested and won the election of the student union in BHU.
 His uncle Ravindra Kishor Shahi was State President of Bhartiya Jana Sangh and a minister in the Uttar Pradesh government from 1977 to 1979.
 Shahi was married in 1973 to Rani Shahi.
 He has three children- a son and two daughters.